Jordan's King joins criticism over Trump's Jerusalem decision

-Abdullah is also the custodian of the Muslim holy sites in the Old City of Jerusalem.

-Erdogan warned that a wrong step taken in Jerusalem would cause a reaction across the Islamic world that could destroy the foundations for peace.
-Turkey shares the "sensitivity and the same candor with Jordan in terms of protecting the sanctity of Jerusalem and her historical status," he said.

 The Trump administration cast the landmark step as a "recognition of reality" that Jerusalem has long been the seat of the Israeli government.

-In announcing the move Wednesday, Trump stressed that the decision would have no impact on the boundaries of future Israeli and Palestinian states as negotiated under a final status agreement.
+In announcing the move, Trump stressed that the decision would have no impact on the boundaries of future Israeli and Palestinian states as negotiated under a final status agreement.

-Israel's government welcomed the controversial move, although Prime Minister Benjamin Netanyahu did not refer to it directly in a speech Wednesday, instead hailing the strength of US-Israeli ties.

-While there are challenges, Israel has an "irreplaceable alliance" with the United States that is "very strong," Netanyahu said in an address at the Jerusalem Post Diplomatic Conference.
+Palestinian factions called for three "days of rage" in protest, and the US State Department has issued a travel warning for the West Bank and Jerusalem's Old City.
+The UN Security Council will discuss the development on Friday.

 PLO: 'Death knell of any peace process'